Skip to main contentSkip to navigation

 Ubuntu, Debian, Fedora, and Arch all support OpenZFS through the ZFS on Linux (ZoL) kernel module.
 Common in custom-built NAS servers and Proxmox hosts.
 Linux OpenZFS supports ZFS native encryption (dataset-level AES-256-GCM).
 Pool recovery is identical to other platforms once drives are imaged; the key difference is that Linux systems sometimes mix ZFS and mdadm (e.g., mdadm mirror for boot, ZFS pool for data), which requires handling both metadata formats.

-Recovering VMware VMFS Datastores from ZFS iSCSI Zvols
+Can VMware VMFS Datastores Be Recovered from ZFS iSCSI Zvols?

 TrueNAS Enterprise and custom ZFS servers frequently export zvols as iSCSI targets consumed by VMware ESXi hosts as VMFS datastores.
 ZFS treats each zvol as a raw block device and has no awareness of the VMFS structures or .vmdk files inside it.